 You took your child to the dentist and found out that he needs braces.
 At first, children may be excited about orthodontic treatment.
-They’ll look forward to straighter teeth, and they’ll wear their next show and tell the project to school.
+They’ll look forward to straighter teeth, and they’ll wear their next show-and-tell project to school.
 When the big day arrives, however, nervousness and anxiety can take the front seat.
 Dr. Markham and our team love children, and we’re here to help you make children’s orthodontics treatment positive, from the first appointment to the last.
 Meet Mischel, one of our patients who felt butterflies before her first clinical appointment for braces.

 In today’s post, we’re going to cover the emotional aspect of childhood braces, rather than the technical points.
 We want to equip you, the parent, to help make the overall experience as wonderful as possible.
 Our team will always be available, by phone, email, or in person, to answer your questions and help you help your child make orthodontic treatment positive.

 Prepping for the Consultation

 Knowledge is power, and school-aged kiddos are usually eager to know the facts.
 Talk with your child about what will occur during the application appointment.
 Explain the length of treatment and the fun aspects, like wearing elastic o-rings in their school colors and using a special toothbrush to clean between the wires and teeth.
 Most children are also happy to learn that they might miss a few hours of school to attend checkups with Dr. Markham.
 Take your child to the supermarket to stock up on braces-friendly foods, then clear out the popcorn, caramel, and other sticky foods from your pantries together.

 Keeping Spirits High